Last Updated on May 11, 2022

 There are surprisingly very few rides, on the whole, that limit who can and can not ride.
 The Magic Kingdom, for example, only has 6 attractions with a height limitation.

 Click here for more information on the height requirements for Disneyland Paris

 How do I discipline while at Disneyland Paris?

 With the heat, the crowds, sleep-inducing overstimulation, and the sheer lack of sitting, this uphill battle to keep the peace can be tedious but not impossible.
-Providing your kids with clear expectations and ramifications for poor behaviour can make all your trips feel a little more magical and a lot less stressful for the whole Disney loving family.
+Providing your kids with clear expectations and ramifications for poor behavior can make all your trips feel a little more magical and a lot less stressful for the whole Disney-loving family.

 We have been several times with the kids and rules tend to be more relaxed; the amount of sugar they can eat, when they can eat it, and over all bedtime routines but poor behaviour and disrespect are not tolerated.
 Sure, overstimulation can lead to poor choices, but this is a clear sign that someone needs a break and center themselves.

 For more detailed information on how we choose to deal with our children’s behaviour at Disney and expert advice from fellow Disney parents, check out; Behaviour & Discipline With Kids at Disney